engineyard/kubernetes-workshop/01-basic-rails-app/README.md

     get "/",  :to => "slash#index", :as => :slash

-## 1.5 Detour:
+## 1.5 Optional Detour: test run with unicorn

 You should be able to run your app locally with:

-    bundle exec rails server
+    bundle exec unicorn -p 5000

-If you were doing this on your local dev machine you'd pop open a browser and visit localhost:3000, but since you are doing this on the "bridge" box you'll need to point your browser at the amazon public hostname plus port 3000.
+If you were doing this on your local dev machine you'd pop open a browser and visit localhost:5000, but since you are doing this on the "bridge" box you'll need to point your browser at the amazon public hostname plus port 5000.

-NOTE: this will NOT work on other machines in your kubernetes cluster which have ports locked down for security reasons, we made a special exemption when we setup your "bridge"
-TODO: ^ make this true.
+NOTE: the clusters setup for this workshop have been intentionally "opened-up" to have all ports open to the world so we can debug and inspect, but this is not recommended for production.

 ## 2. Dockerfile